Electronic modes induced by spin and charge perturbations in Mott and Kondo insulators: Differences from conventional band insulators

 \subsubsection{Strongly correlated insulators of attractively interacting electrons}

-In the insulators of attractively interacting electrons ($U<0$) which are obtained using the Shiba transformation (Sec. \ref{sec:AkwM}) from the repulsive case ($U>0$), because the roles of spin and charge are interchanged by the Shiba transformation [Eqs. (\ref{eq:defSetai}) and (\ref{eq:SetaShiba})], the charge mode appears below the particle-hole continuum.
+In the insulators of attractively interacting electrons ($U<0$) which are obtained by applying the Shiba transformation (Sec. \ref{sec:AkwM}) to spin-gapped Mott and Kondo insulators with repulsive interactions ($U>0$), because the roles of spin and charge are interchanged by the Shiba transformation [Eqs. (\ref{eq:defSetai}) and (\ref{eq:SetaShiba})], the charge mode appears below the particle-hole continuum.
 In this case, the doping-induced modes appear within the band gap, reflecting spin-charge separation (the lowest charge-excitation energy is lower than the lowest spin-excitation energy, which is opposite to the repulsive case).

 Similarly, the results for the doping-induced states in repulsive-interaction systems ($U>0$) (Sec. \ref{sec:chargePerturbed}) \cite{KohnoMottT,KohnoTinduced,KohnoRPP,Kohno1DHub,Kohno2DHub,KohnoHubLadder,KohnoSpin,KohnoAF,KohnoKLM} can be used straightforwardly for the magnetization-induced states in attractive-interaction systems ($U<0$) via the Shiba transformation (Sec. \ref{sec:AkwM}).